aekiss/HCP-Data-CFD-2023/README.md

 and then double-click on the `HPC-Data-CFD-2023` directory.

+## Familiarisation with the JupyterLab interface

+If you've never used Jupyter or Jupyterlab before, you might like to look at [this overview of the interface](https://jupyterlab.readthedocs.io/en/stable/user/interface.html) and [how to use notebooks](https://jupyterlab.readthedocs.io/en/stable/user/notebook.html).

+### Creating a new notebook
+* Click the big blue + button at the top of the file browser (see image above).
+* Click `Python [conda env:analysis3-23.04] *`.
+This opens a new untitled Python notebook (running with a specific package environment).
+You can change the notebook name by right-clicking the notebook tab or in the file browser.
+* There will be a code cell at the top.
+Type `1+1` in it, hold down shift and press return.
+Shift-return will evaluate the cell (rather than creating a new line in the cell), print the result, and give you a new code cell in which you can try out other Python commands.
+You can go back and change cells and re-evaluate them with shift-click.
+Cells can also be rearranged, duplicated and deleted.
+* You can change a cell type from Code to Markdown using the dropdown menu.
+Markdown cells can be used to create comments and explanations of your code and analysis, including URLs, images and tables, and also mathematical markup in Latex.
+Try out some of the examples [here](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Working%20With%20Markdown%20Cells.html).

 ## Notebook 1: Finding COSIMA Data

 The [first notebook](https://github.com/aekiss/HPC-Data-CFD-2023/blob/main/Finding_COSIMA_data.ipynb) covers using the explorer tools in the COSIMA Cookbook database to find data.